 …for more about how your environment may present a challenge to your health — and what to do about it.

-By the time you find a better environment to live in, you’ll have developed countless habits and skills that will serve you in your new, safer space.
+In the time it will take — to find a better environment to live in — you will have developed countless habits and skills that will serve you masterfully in your new, safer space.

 This completes Environment.